andreeaszabo10/E-book-Reader/README.md

 Szabo Cristina-Andreea
 # E-book Reader
 The project (Openbook) is an E-book reader built around the ESP32-C6-WROOM-1-N8 microcontroller, which integrates Wi-Fi and Bluetooth Low Energy functionality.
 It is responsible for managing communication between the connected components, sensor data acquisition, and display handling.
-It has a 7.5-inch e-paper display, USB-C charging, a Li-Po battery, and 3 buttons.
+The E-book reader has a 7.5-inch e-paper display, USB-C charging, a Li-Po battery, and 3 buttons.

 ## Block diagram:
 ![Block Diagram:](./Images/diagram.png)